-The funding equivalent of USD 3 million in LCY will be fully used to provide micro loans to women with limited or no access to capital in the (semi) urban areas in Myanmar.
-The impact of the project is significant, given that this is one of the first long-term debt products provided to the financial sector in a highly underserved market.
+According to the bank document, "the funding equivalent of USD 3 million in LCY will be fully used to provide microloans to women with limited or no access to capital in the (semi) urban areas in Myanmar.
+The impact of the project is significant, given that this is one of the first long-term debt products provided to the financial sector in a highly underserved market".

 Early Dawn Microfinance (DAWN) is one of the earliest microfinance institutions (MFIs) established in Myanmar.
 It was a program created in 2002 by the NGO, Save the Children, which was jointly acquired by Accion (40 percent), Triodos (30 percent) and FMO (30 percent) in March 2015.
 It was FMO's first investment in Myanmar.
 DAWN has a balance sheet of USD 10 million and a loan portfolio of USD 9 million.

 Communities who believe they will be negatively affected by a project funded by the Dutch Development Bank (FMO) may be able to file a complaint with the Independent Complaints Mechanism, which is the joint independent accountability mechanism of the Dutch Development Bank (FMO) and the German Investment Corporation (KfW).
 A complaint can be filed in writing, by email, post, or online.
 The complaint can be filed in English or any other language of the complainant.
 The Independent Complaints Mechanism is comprised of a three-member Independent Expert Panel and it can provide either problem-solving, compliance review or both, in either order.
 Additional information about this accountability mechanism, including a guide and template for filing a complaint, can be found at: https://www.fmo.nl/independent-complaints-mechanism